Murder of Leesa Gray: Death warrant

 On November 28, 2022, U.S. District Judge Henry Wingate, who heard the lawsuit of Loden and the other four, stated that he would issue a ruling in relation to the matter, especially noting that Loden's death sentence was scheduled to be carried out in two weeks.
 Loden's lawyers continued to seek a stay of execution since the lawsuit was still heard before the courts and his participation was still required.

 On December 7, 2022, a week before Loden was due to be executed, District Judge Wingate allowed Loden's execution to move forward in spite of the lawsuit.
 He ruled that the U.S. Supreme Court had once upheld a three-drug lethal injection protocol in another case from Oklahoma in 2015, and that the plaintiffs did not prove their case in opposing the state's execution protocols.
-Loden's death sentence was confirmed to be carried out by lethal injection, the primary execution method used in Mississippi, where executions by firing squad, lethal gas or electrocution was also permitted as alternative execution methods.
+Loden's death sentence was confirmed to be carried out by lethal injection, the primary execution method used in Mississippi, where executions by firing squad, lethal gas or electrocution are also permitted as alternative execution methods.

 On December 11, 2022, three days before Loden's impending execution, Leesa Marie Gray's mother Wanda Farris agreed to be interviewed and spoke about her daughter's death.
 Farris described her daughter as a "happy-go-lucky" girl who was always smiling and loved life, and said that Gray aspired to be a schoolteacher, and she loved participating in the church youth group, took part in the school choir, and subtly defended fellow teenagers who were targeted by the bullies.
 Farris, who believed in the death penalty and planned to attend Loden's execution, stated that she did not believe Loden's apology, although she had forgiven him years ago for murdering her daughter.
 Gray's best friend Lisa Darracott, whose maiden name was Sheffield before her marriage, described Gray, whom she met through kindergarten, as "quiet and outgoing" and welcoming to others, and both of them enjoy hanging out with each other, and Darracott also hoped to find closure through Loden's execution.